daler/dotfiles/README.md

 # `setup.sh`

-`setup.sh` does all the work.
+`setup.sh` is the entry point.
 Run it with no options to see the help.
 Search for each option within the script to understand what each part does.

 The table below summarizes the options.